couldbeharshith/EduCog/README.md

 # DPS-HackOverflow-2023
-EdTech app that focuses on and improves their children's cognitive abilities.
+EdTech app that focuses on and improves children's cognitive abilities.

 Home Page of The App
 ![Home Page](Demo/Home.png "Home page")